 - 1. Close valves securely on both LP tanks.
 Hand tighten only.
 This will shut off all appliances. - 2.
-Unthread the pigtail hose attached to the empty LP tank and attach the dust cap. - 3.
-Remove the empty LP tank from the compartment. - 4.
-Fill the LP tank at a qualified propane fueling station. - 5.
-Place the filled LP tank in the compartment and securely fasten it. - 6.
-Remove the dust cap. - 7.
-Carefully thread and hand tighten the pigtail hose connector onto the tank's fitting. - 8.
+Position the changeover lever to the full bottle. - 3.
+Unthread the pigtail hose attached to the empty LP tank and attach the dust cap. - 4.
+Remove the empty LP tank from the compartment. - 5.
+Fill the LP tank at a qualified propane fueling station. - 6.
+Place the filled LP tank in the compartment and securely fasten it. - 7.
+Remove the dust cap. - 8.
+Carefully thread and hand tighten the pigtail hose connector onto the tank's fitting. - 9.
 Open the valve on the LP tank very slowly to prevent a rush of liquid propane called freeze-up.
-If you experience freeze up, close the valve, wait 15 minutes and try again. - 9.
+If you experience freeze-up, close the valve, wait 15 minutes and try again. - 10.
 When you open the valve, you will hear a hissing noise.
 If the hiss lasts longer than 2 seconds, close the valve and have your dealer service the propane system.
-You may have a leak. - 10.
-If there is no leak, start appliances according to manufacturer's instructions included in your Owner's Packet.
+You may have a leak. - 11.
+If there is no leak, start appliances according to the manufacturer's instructions included in your Owner's Packet.